EricGebhart/EricGebhart.github.io/_posts/2014-03-06-Using-prismatic-schema-with-fressian-pail-and-cascalog.md

 used Fressian instead of Thrift to serialize clojure data to and from a pail.
 The simplicity of using Fressian with native clojure data types was really nice.
-In the last post,<a [Using pail with a graph schema](http://ericgebhart.com/using-pail-with-a-graph-schema/) I expanded on the use of graph schema, Thrift and pail by using a tap mapping abstraction on top of pail and graph schema which makes it easy to create taps from vertically partitioned pails.
+In the last post, [Using pail with a graph schema](http://ericgebhart.com/using-pail-with-a-graph-schema/) I expanded on the use of graph schema, Thrift and pail by using a tap mapping abstraction on top of pail and graph schema which makes it easy to create taps from vertically partitioned pails.